Note: Prior registration required.

 Peter H. Hollister, APR, Fellow PRSA, CPRC, is a principal and counsel with Hollister, Trubow & Associates (HT&A).
 Prior to co-founding HT&A in 1986, he worked in the corporate sector for an electric utility, in the not-for-profit sector for three different universities as vice president, and as a consultant, originally with Jackson Jackson & Wagner.
 Simultaneously, he spent 33 years in military public affairs, retiring from the U.S. Army Reserves as a colonel.

 Patricia Trubow, APR, Fellow PRSA, CPRC, principal and counsel, Hollister, Trubow & Associates

-Patricia Trubow, APR, Fellow PRSA, CPRC, is a principal and counsel with Hollister, Trubow & Associates (HT&A).
-She has served as head of communications for a multi-hospital health care system, as communications coordinator for a regional planning council and as public relations coordinator for a major electric utility.
-Since co-founding HT&A in 1986, Patricia has counseled corporate, not-for-profit, governmental and professional service clients.
+Trubow has served as head of communications for a multi-hospital health care system, as communications coordinator for a regional planning council and as public relations coordinator for a major electric utility.
+Since co-founding HT&A in 1986, she has counseled corporate, nonprofit, governmental and professional service clients.